Learn about the Key Performance Indicators (Matrices) for the apparel manufacturing.

 2. Man to Machine Ratio:

 When it is factory’s Man to Machine ratio (MMR), every employees of the factory is considered under manpower.
 So, Man : Machine= Total manpower: Total sewing machines available in the factory (machines those are in use).
 For example, if a factory has 500 sewing machines and total manpower of the factory is 1100 then man to machine ratio =1100:500 OR 2.2.
 This ratio varies product to product and on organization structure.

 This is a ratio of total cut quantity and total shipped quantity of an order.
 This indicator is measured order wise and monthly shipped orders.
 To keep buffer (for damaged, defective garments) factory cuts extra pieces than order quantity.
 For example, factory received an order of 20000 pieces, cut quantity 20200 pieces (1% extra cutting) and total shipped quantity 20000 pieces.
 Cut : Ship = 20200:20000 = 1.01.
 This indicator is measured to control surplus quantity after shipment, reduction in extra cutting and damaged garment.
 Target Cut to ship ratio is 1.

 4. Order to ship ratio:

-Buyer expect to receive full quantity from supplier that has been ordered.
-This is most important factor that buyer uses for vendor evaluation.
+The buyer expects to receive full quantity from the supplier that has been ordered.
+This is the most important factor that buyer uses for vendor evaluation.
 This indicator is calculated as = Total order quality/ Total shipped quantity.
-Target of Order to Ship ratio is always 1.
-It is good if factory can ship higher than order quantity (only if buyer accepts extra quantity).
+The target of Order to Ship ratio is always 1.
+It is good if the factory can ship higher than order quantity (only if the buyer accepts extra quantity).

 5. On time Delivery: